CaptainCodeman/rdx/docs/background.md

 * Async effect middleware with easy-to-use semantics
 * Persistence middleware to rehydrate or persist state (e.g. to `localStorage`)

-The best part though is how easy it makes development.
-I'll post further about how best to use it including proper documentation but if you want an early peak you can checkout this [Example]() and [Demo]() project showing how little JavaScript you really need to get a fully-functioning, modern-looking, easy-to-maintain, Progressive Web App.
+The best part though is how much easier it makes the development of your application.
+Your state store no longer needs so much boilerplate and isn't such a chore to work with.

 Let me know what you think!